White House Proposal Rolls Back Fuel Economy Standards, No Exception For California

 "California will fight this stupidity in every conceivable way possible," California Gov. Jerry Brown said in a statement on Thursday.

-California Attorney General Xavier Becerr called the proposed rules "a brazen attack, no matter how it is cloaked, on our nation's Clean Car Standards."
+California Attorney General Xavier Becerra called the proposed rules "a brazen attack, no matter how it is cloaked, on our nation's Clean Car Standards."

 At least 12 other states have adopted California's standards, and together they form a powerful unit.
 As NPR's Nate Rott reported, "together they account for a third of all car sales in the U.S."